The Scrap Project Initiative

 Circularity means designing products that last and that can be reused, and repaired, over time.
 We are continually improving our practices to ensure the longest life possible for our products, prioritising zero waste, minimising our environmental footprint, and supporting the transition towards a circular economy.

 We are a plastic-free brand.
 As of 2020, we have eliminated the use of plastic in our packaging process and use brown paper bags and banderoles instead as an eco-friendly alternative.
 Our tags are completely organic and free of plastic or any other harmful material as well.

 In This Together

 We believe in the ideals of slow fashion.
-That means we make clothes keeping in mind the concepts of Comfort, Longevity, and Versatility.
+That means we make clothes keeping in mind the concepts of Quality, Durability, and Affordability.
 The three pillars of Turn Black.

 Fact – 85 percent of the world’s ocean debris is made up of microfibre waste released into our water bodies at the time of manufacturing garments, and later in the process of washing them.